home-assistant/hadashboard/README.md

 # Alarm Control Panel

 These widgets allow the user to create a working control panel that can be used to control the Manual Alarm Control Panel component (https://home-assistant.io/components/alarm_control_panel.manual).
+The example dashboard contains an arrangement similar to this:

 ![UI](images/alarm_panel.png)